How to Mulch

 Erosion buster, moisture conserver, plant enhancer: Mulch is all those things and more.
 And learning how to apply mulch and how much mulch to buy can make gardening much easier and labor-efficient.
 Here are nine steps to learning how to mulch like a pro.

-Mulch does a host of things that your plants want and need: shading roots on hot days, preventing moisture from evaporating, stopping weeds from taking root.
+Mulch does a host of things that your plants want and need, such as shading roots on hot days, preventing moisture from evaporating, and stopping weeds from taking root.
 But it's important to learn the differences between mulch materials, and how to properly spread mulch.

-Pick the right mulch for your garden.
 Every kind of organic mulch has pros and cons.
 For example, bark nuggets are widely available but can float away in heavy rain.
 Cocoa hulls have a distinct aroma (some like it, some don't) but are relatively expensive, and toxic to dogs.
-Shredded bark or wood is the most common landscape mulch—it's inexpensive and easy to apply, but doesn't add as many nutrients to soil as some other mulches.
+Shredded bark or wood is the most common landscape mulch—it's inexpensive and easy to apply but doesn't add as many nutrients to soil as some other mulches.

 You can also use waste from your yard as mulch, such as grass clippings, leaves, and compost.
 Compost adds a lot of nutrients but isn't good at deterring weeds.
 If you composted it yourself at home, it's not a good idea to mulch beds with it, unless you know that the compost got hot enough to kill weed seeds.
 Otherwise, you might end up with more weeds, not less!

 Grass clippings are effective as mulch but don't pile them too deeply or they can get soggy and mucky.
 And be sure never to use clippings as mulch if the grass was treated with herbicides.
 Leaves are an excellent mulch if they're shredded first.
 Pine needles are long lasting and an excellent mulch around acid-loving plants like azaleas, because pine needles acidify soil.

 Tips for Mulching